-The permittee shall develop and keep on-site a quality assurance (QA) plan for all of the continuous monitoring equipment described in this condition.
-For the NO_x CEMS, O_2 and fuel flow meters, the permittee shall implement the QA program and plan described in Section 1 of appendix B to 40 CFR Part 75.

-[40 CFR §60.4345(e)]

-Monitor(s) that collect data that is used to determine CO2 emissions shall be maintained in a manner that monitoring availability is at least 95% during the operating hourly in the reporting period as defined in Condition 4.5.3.
-All other monitors shall be maintained in manner that monitoring availability is at least 75% during the operating hours in the reporting period as defined in Condition 4.5.1.
+- j.
+The permittee shall develop and keep on-site a quality assurance (QA) plan for all the continuous monitoring equipment described in this condition.
+For the NOx CEMS, O2 and fuel flow meters, the permittee shall implement the QA program and plan described in Section 1 of appendix B to 40 CFR Part 75.
+[40 CFR §60.4345(e)] - Monitor(s) and/or instrument(s) that are used to generate and collect data that are used to determine CO2 emissions shall be maintained in a manner that data availability is at least 95% during the operating hours in the reporting period as defined in Condition 4.5.3.
+All other monitors shall be maintained in a manner that data availability is at least 75% during the operating hours in the reporting period as defined in Condition 4.5.1.
 [40 CFR §60.5540(a)(3)]